 Wine and Wildlife Tour of the Barossa Valley

 - Up close and personal holding animales (if you want to)

 - Tour of a couple boutique Barossa Valley wineries

 Wine tours in the Barossa Valley are a great way to see multiple vineyards.
 No one really likes using a spitoon, so avoid the whole predicament and get someone else to drive!

 Being so close to the South Australia means transportation is no problem.
 There are daily flights to Adelaide from all major airports.
 After you arrive at the airport, you can drive from Adelaide Airport to Barossa Valley in just an hour.
 Public transport options car rentals or Barossa Valley wine tour airport pick-ups are also available

-There are a surplus of quality wineries in the Barossa Valley and sometimes it comes down to personal experience and preference deciding which are “the best”.
-So here is Wine Regions Australia’s rendition of the best wineries in the Barossa Valley.
+There are a surplus of quality Barossa Valley wineries and sometimes it comes down to personal experience and preference deciding which are “the best”.
+So here is Wine Regions Australia’s rendition of the best Barossa Valley wineries.
 We’ve taken upon ourselves to find inside knowledge so you’ll get the most out of your wine holiday, we bet you deserve it!

 The name of this winery sounds like an address.
-That’s because it is – the address to one of the best wineries in Barossa Valley.
+That’s because it is – the address to one of the best Barossa Valley wineries.
 It was established in 2001 with an aim to utilise the perfect mix of wet winter and dry summer weather to create some excellent fruit.
-Today, the estate specialises in producing in some fantastic bottle of Barossa Valley Shiraz.
+Today, the estate specialises in producing some fantastic bottles of Barossa Valley Shiraz.

 Visit the Greenock Estate Tasting Room where you can enjoy an excellent wine paired with a local produce platter against the beautiful backdrop of Western Ridge.
 The Tasting Room has been rated as a “number 1 thing to do” by TripAdvisor in 2015, 2016 and 2017.
 What’s the point of visiting a winery without a wine tasting tour?